SyedJunaidAli1/Text-Behind-Image-Background/README.md

 - [x] third layer is not working proplery
 - [x] fix the underline on the download fnc
 - [x] fix the alignment is aligning fully to direction in download
-- [] Download button and reset click issue not active after image upload
+- [x] Download button and reset click issue not active after image upload
+- [] still some issues with download and reset buttons are there
 - [] Image Panel Brightness and contrass not apprearing in download image

-# Bugs
 - [x] fix text alignment buttons